sokoly35/Data_science_portfolio/README.md

 - ### Time Series Analysis

      - [Warm-up Predictions](https://github.com/sokoly35/Data_science_portfolio/blob/main/warm%20up%20predictions/warm_up_prediction.ipynb): One of Why R? hackathon's challenge.
-Project includes step by step modeling time series with SARIMA model.
+The project includes step by step modeling time series with SARIMA model.

      Tools: Statsmodels, Pandas, Seaborn

+This repository and projects which it contains can be in progress.
+If any project don't have description so work is in progress.

+If you want to discuss something about content presented in this portfolio please send me an e-mail on rafal.michal.sokolowski@gmail.com.